barisertugrul/react-food-ordering/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## What more should be added?
+- Campaign API
+- Reservation - Booking System
+- Customer Comment System (Testimonials)
+- Order Details (Products List in Order)
+- Socket IO System